antonyeagle/forallx-adl/readme.md

 Current issues and proposed revisions
 -------------------------------------

-As of early 2022, this text is now broadly stable.
-I do not envisage making substantive further changes in the near future.
+As of late 2024, this text is reached terminal stability.
+I do not envisage making substantive further changes beyond those noted below.

-I welcome comments, notification of errors and typos, and any new ideas: [antony.eagle@adelaide.edu.au](mailto:antony.eagle@adelaide.edu.au?subject=forallx-adl).
+I welcome comments and notification of errors and typos: [antony.eagle@adelaide.edu.au](mailto:antony.eagle@adelaide.edu.au?subject=forallx-adl).
 I will update this readme with a list of issues and proposed changes even while teaching from the book, but I will not push major changes to the pdf and source until a given course has been delivered and assessed.
 (I will tacitly correct typos and small errors.)

 Current known issues or proposed changes to the text: